diezo/Ensta/README.md

 ## Supported Actions
 You can do a lot with ensta, here's a list:

-- Username/password & sessionid login
+- Username/Password & SessionID login
-- Check if username is available
+- Check Username Availability
-- Fetch someone's profile
+- Fetch Profile Data
-- Convert username to userid and vice versa
+- Convert Username to UID, and vice versa.
-- Follow/unfollow accounts
+- Follow/Unfollow Users
-- Get followers/followings list
+- Generate Followers/Followings List
-- Change account type to public/private
+- Change Account Type - Public/Private
-- Fetch someone's posts
+- Generate Posts List
-- Get entire data of specific post
+- Fetch Post Data
-- Like/unlike posts
+- Like/Unlike Post
-- Change your biography, display name
+- Edit Biography & Display Name
-- Get your private data like email, gender, birthday etc.
+- Fetch your Email, Gender, Date of birth, etc.

-Any feature missing?
+Any missing feature?
 Raise an issue.

 ## 🧔🏻‍♂️ Host Mode
 Requires login through Username/Password or SessionId.
-Can be used to fetch data that requires login as well as update your own profile.
+Can fetch data that requires login.
+Can update your profile info.

 Example: